vince-scarpa/responsibleAPI/README.md

 # ResponsibleAPI RESTfull API
 Responsible API is a secure PHP RESTfull application that allows easy HTTP requests from\
-internal or external servers fused by Json Web Tokens (JWT).
+internal or external servers fused by Json Web Tokens (JWT) used in conjunction with the [ResponsibleSDK](https://www.google.com "ResponsibleAPI software development kit")\
 Features include:
 1. **JWT**
     - to sign each request